CBIIT/CTOS-DevOps-Innersource/terraform/modules/opensearch/README.md

 ## Reference Architecture

 **Network** :
+- Cluster is deployed with VPC support for an extra layer of security.
+- Can be deployed into a single or multiple availability zones (2 zones), depending on configuration variables passed to the module.
-The OpenSearch module is designed to deploy the OpenSearch cluster with VPC-support, adding an extra layer of security.
-Consumers can configure a single availability zone or multiple availability zone deployments, so long as the multi-az deployment spans two availability zones.
-For each data node in the cluster, a VPC endpoint is generated and placed within a private subnet dedicated to database instances.
-Therefore, if you configure two data nodes per instance across two availability zones, four endpoints are provisioned.
+- For each data node within each availability zone, a VPC endpoint is generated and placed within a private subnet dedicated to database instances.

 **Security**
-- security groups
+- Each VPC endpoint provisioned through the module is wrapped in a security group to control network accessibility of the cluster.
-- encryption at rest
+- Data stored within the cluster is encrypted at rest with the AWS OpenSearch KMS mechanism.
-- encryption in transit
+- Data in transit between the cluster nodes is encrypted in transit.

 **Storage**
+- It is recommended that an OpenSearch instance type that supports Elastic Block Storage (EBS) instance storage (avoid r6gd, r3, and i3 instance types)
+- Sizing for storage is uniform across all data nodes.
+Please see AWS' documentation around best practices for [sizing domains](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/sizing-domains.html)

 **Nodes**
 - no master nodes (requires 3+ AZs)